Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Hardness Results

 We show the result for $k=\Delta-2$.
 This inherits to all smaller $k$ since the limitation for those is weaker and thus complements to \cref{thm:Always} for odd $\Delta$.

 The following gadget enforces $\lambda(0,\overline{0})=\lambda(\overline{0},0)$ as shown in \cref{fig:GadgetUkw}:

+All other values of $D$ are set to $\infty$.
 In the following, we will call the part that consists of the vertices $\{0,\mathellipsis,(k+1)\Delta\}$ the main path.
 We call the direction from $0$ to $(k+1)\Delta$ the \emph{forward direction}.
 The reverse direction is called the \emph{backward direction}.

 We investigate the increase of the maximum waiting time in forward direction to (respectively in backward direction from) $i$ defined by

 We show that both $w_{\lambda}^+$ and $w_{\lambda}^-$ have to increase after every $\Delta$ edges on the main path.
 This means there is waiting time in one direction on the main path at all vertices $i\cdot \Delta$.